STK Antenna Models

 Dimension

 Elements.
-Number of enabled elements.
+Enter the number of enabled elements.

 Width.
-Length, in meters, of the antenna.
+Enter the length, in meters, of the antenna.

 Height.
-Height, in meters, of the antenna.
+Enter the height, in meters, of the antenna.

-Element Configuration
+Element Configurations

 Element Configuration Viewport

-Enable the Show Grid check box to display extra elements that can be enabled or disabled.
+Select the Show Grid check box to display extra elements that can be enabled or disabled.

 To enable or disable an element, click the element's grid point.